-Almost large enough for an entrée, everyone’s favorite appetizer is the lemony sautéed shrimp peppered with feta and tomatoes; but don’t let its deliciousness allow you to neglect ordering a platter of arancini, crispy fried risotto balls stuffed with Italian sausage and mozzarella and served with a tart tomato coulis.
+Almost large enough for an entrée, everyone’s favorite appetizer is the lemony sautéed shrimp peppered with feta and tomatoes; but don’t let its deliciousness allow you to neglect ordering a platter of arancini, crispy fried risotto balls stuffed with smoky tomatoes and mozzarella and served with an herb aioli.
 Or mull over ordering the superb tomato salad with slices of delicate fresh mozzarella- a variety of perfectly ripened heirlooms, mixed greens tossed lightly in vinaigrette, and a drizzle of aged balsamic tomato emulsion, all sprinkled with toasted garlic “gremolata”.

-While the hearty braised veal shank, Citricos signature entrée, is raved about and rightly so, the question is how to resist the intensely flavored, Madiera-braised boneless short ribs made even more sinful by a truffle crème fraiche?
-Or the oak-grilled filet with an intense Cabernet demi-glace and standout potato and Vidalia onion gratin, even a fried Vidalia onion ring with a spoon of remoulade sauce—perfection!
-For a lighter touch there’s Florida grouper in a broth of blistered tomatoes, basil, and fettuccini, simple but welcome after days of rich dining.
+You can't go wrong with the red wine-braised boneless short ribs made even more sinful by the accompanying creamy polenta?
+Or the oak-grilled filet with an intense red wine demi-glace and standout potato and Vidalia onion gratin—perfection!
+For a lighter touch there’s Florida red snapper in a bouillabaisse broth, simple but welcome after days of rich dining.
 Even chicken is exceptional here…organic, pan roasted to a golden brown, served on mascarpone creamed, local Zellwood corn and thick, spring asparagus.
-Dessert should be the warm chocolate banana torte, a definite winner, topped with a dramatic Belgium Couverture chocolate crown, or the berry gratin swimming in the best sabayon sauce imaginable (it doesn’t hurt that it has Champagne and Grand Marnier in it!).

 Wine lovers are attracted to the extensive list of global vintages including almost 50 by the glass along with iconic, epic wines available by the ounce for tasting.
 For special occasions The Chef’s Domain, a small private dining room, is available for you and up to eleven family and friends.
 Here you may either choose from the restaurant’s menu or, better yet, have the chef create a multi-course meal just for you and your group.